 - 3.1 The Sustainable Community Strategy, a central document for the Council and its partners, provides an evidenced-based framework through which actions and shared performance targets can be developed and communicated. - 3.2 The previous Sustainable Community Strategy included targets which were also part of the Local Area Agreement (LAA).
 In October 2010 the coalition government announced the ending of government performance management of local authorities through LAAs.
-Nevertheless, the Council and its Partners need to maintain some form of effective performance management framework to:- - Measure progress towards our own objectives for the improvement of the quality of life in Halton. - Meet the government's expectation that we will publish performance information. - 3.3 Thus, following extensive research and analysis and consultation with all stakeholder groups including Elected Members, partners and the local community and representative groups, a new SCS (2011 - 26) was approved by the Council on 20^{th} April 2011.
+Nevertheless, the Council and its Partners need to maintain some form of effective performance management framework to:- - Measure progress towards our own objectives for the improvement of the quality of life in Halton. - Meet the government's expectation that we will publish performance information. - 3.3 Thus, following extensive research and analysis and consultation with all stakeholder groups including Elected Members, partners and the local community and representative groups, a new SCS (2011 26) was approved by the Council on 20th April 2011.

 - 3.4 The new Sustainable Community Strategy and its associated "living" 5 year delivery plan (2011-16), identifies five community priorities that will form the basis of collective partnership intervention and action over the coming five years.
 The strategy is informed by and brings together national and local priorities and is aligned to other local delivery plans such as that of the Halton Children's Trust.
-By being a "living" document it will provide sufficient flexibility to evolve as continuing changes within the public sector continue to emerge, for example the restructuring of the NHS and pubic health delivery, implementation of Local Economic Partnerships and the delivery of the 'localism' agenda. - 3.5 As such, articulating the partnership's ambition in terms of community outcomes and meaningful measures and targets to set the anticipated rate of change and track performance over time, will further support effective decision making and resource allocation. - 3.6 Placeholder measures have also been included where new services are to be developed or new performance information is to be captured, in response to legislative changes; for which baselines for will be established in 2011/12 or 2012/13, against which future services will be monitored. - 3.7 An annual 'light touch review' of targets contained within the SCS, will also ensure that targets remain realistic over the 5 year plan to 'close the gaps' in performance against regional and statistical neighbours. - 3.8 Attached as Appendix 1 is a report on progress to the 2011-12 year end which provides a summary of all indicators within the new Sustainable Community Strategy in order to provide a clear picture of progress. - 3.9 Further detail for each community priority is available via the following link http://intranet/documents/SCS/201112/Year End Review with specific indicators and targets reported to the respective Policy and Performance Board. - 3.10 Further detail is contained in the overall report and individual reports for each PPB, with corporate templates for each measure bringing together all relevant pieces of performance information in one place considering the levels of performance that have been achieved over time to date.
+By being a "living" document it will provide sufficient flexibility to evolve as continuing changes within the public sector continue to emerge, for example the restructuring of the NHS and pubic health delivery, implementation of Local Economic Partnerships and the delivery of the 'localism' agenda. - 3.5 As such, articulating the partnership's ambition in terms of community outcomes and meaningful measures and targets to set the anticipated rate of change and track performance over time, will further support effective decision making and resource allocation. - 3.6 Placeholder measures have also been included where new services are to be developed or new performance information is to be captured, in response to legislative changes; for which baselines for will be established in 2011/12 or 2012/13, against which future services will be monitored. - 3.7 An annual 'light touch review' of targets contained within the SCS, will also ensure that targets remain realistic over the 5 year plan to 'close the gaps' in performance against regional and statistical neighbours. - 3.8 Attached as Appendix 1 is a report on progress to the 2011-12 year end position which includes a summary of all indicators within the new Sustainable Community Strategy and additional information for those specific indicators and targets that fall within the remit of this Policy & Performance Board. - 3.9 Further detail is contained in the report, with corporate templates for measures bringing together all relevant pieces each of the performance information in one place - considering the levels of performance that have been achieved over time to date.
 These templates also provide a contextual backdrop in relation to performance nationally, regionally and by our statistical neighbours where available.
-These show for a majority of measures, a continued trajectory of continuous improvement as shown by the upward direction of travel arrow, where performance is better than this time last year; or performance has been maintained.
+These show for a majority of measures, a continued trajectory of continuous improvement as shown by the upward direction of travel arrow, where performance is better than this time last year; or where performance has been maintained.
 A summary of key activities taken or planned to be taken to improve performance by the Council and its Partners is also stated for each measure by respective Lead Officers.